Sarvesh2k03/Gender-representation-in-video-games/README.md

 > 3) How does the representation of women characters vary across the different countries games are developed in and the platforms the game is released on?
 > 4) Are there any discernible patterns in the reception and representation of women characters based on "Avg_Reviews" and "Country" or "Platform"?
 > 5) What genres of video games tend to prioritise or feature a higher percentage of female characters?
-> 6) What is the relationship between the percentage of women on the team and sexualization of female characters?
-> 7) How has the representation of women characters in video games evolved over different release years?
+> 6) How has the representation of women characters in video games evolved over different release years?
-> 8) Are there noticeable trends in the portrayal of women characters, and how do these trends align with changes in average reviews over time?
+> 7) Are there noticeable trends in the portrayal of women characters, and how do these trends align with changes in average reviews over time?